 One of Nashville's treasures that I truly cherish is the Bicentennial Capitol Mall State Park.
 It's not merely a park; it's a piece of Tennessee's rich heritage.
 And what’s the best thing?
 Absolutely free admission!

 By daylight, it's an ideal place for a relaxing picnic or leisurely stroll.
 But as night engulfs the sky, it transforms.
 Illuminated beautifully, the park's monuments and memorials take on an even more awe-inspiring look.
 The State Capitol building's sight?
 Simply magnificent.

 A nocturnal walk through the park is a Nashville must-do.

-If you’re a Nashville newcomer or simply wish to experience the city under a different light, hop aboard a trolley tour.
+If you're a Nashville newcomer or simply wish to experience the city in a different light, hop aboard a trolley tour.
 For $40-$50 a head, you get an informed guide who will share captivating tales about our cherished city.
-It’s enjoyable during the day, but at night, it’s enchanting.
+It's enjoyable during the day, but at night, it's enchanting.
 Learn more here.

 If you want to experience Nashville's vibrant nightlife without breaking the bank, you're in luck.
 We have fantastic pub crawls that are affordable.